gbmhunter/blog/content/electronics/communication-protocols/rs-232-protocol/_index.md

 A RS-232 to TTL logic-level converter can be made out of a few discrete components.
 The schematic shown below uses some clever circuitry, including a charge-pump like circuit, to generate the negative voltage required for RS-232 transmission back to the computer.

-{{% img src="low-cost-discrete-part-rs-232-to-ttl-converter-schematic-atmel-avr910.png" width="600" caption="The schematic of a cheap, discrete-part RS-232 to TTL logic-level converter.
+{{% figure src="low-cost-discrete-part-rs-232-to-ttl-converter-schematic-atmel-avr910.png" width="600" caption="The schematic of a cheap, discrete-part RS-232 to TTL logic-level converter.
 Image from Atmel AVR910 (http://www.atmel.com/)." %}}

 ## RS-232 DE-9 To RJ-45 Cables

 Many routers contain a RJ-45 socket that carry a RS-232 bus.
 They are designed so you can plug in a DE-9 to RJ-45 cable and connect the router to a PC for configuration.
 One example of a cable is the [Tripp Lite RJ45 to DB9F Cisco Serial Console Port Rollover Cable](https://assets.tripplite.com/product-pdfs/en/p430006.pdf), as shown in the below image:

-{{% img src="tripplite-rj45-to-db9f-cisco-serial-console-port-rollover-cable-photo.png" width="300px" caption="Photo of the TrippLite RJ45 to DB9F Cisco Serial Console Port Rollover Cable, 6 ft.
+{{% figure src="tripplite-rj45-to-db9f-cisco-serial-console-port-rollover-cable-photo.png" width="300px" caption="Photo of the TrippLite RJ45 to DB9F Cisco Serial Console Port Rollover Cable, 6 ft.
 (1.83 m)[^bib-tripp-lite-rj45-to-db9f-cable-ds]." %}}

 The common pinout for this cable is shown in the table below[^bib-juniper-rj45-to-db9-adapter] [^bib-us-converters-making-db-to-rj45-adapter]: